-Our beekeepers meet every Sunday afternoon in the capable hands of Paul, our senior beekeeper.
-You are welcome to come along.
+Our beekeepers meet every Sunday and Monday 1pm – 3pm You are welcome to come along.
 We provide bee suits and all equipment.
 No experience necessary, as you learn from other budding apiarists.

 You can see what we have been up to in the following blogs.
 Our thanks to Gaye for these.